Dalekamistoso/fpga-toolset/README.md

 * Compact & portable executable

-Requeriments:
+Requirements:

 * Windows 10 (or any Windows with Powershell 5.1 installed)
 * Latest mra tool (already included with this program)

 Notes:

-Windows 7 SP1 onwards can work if you install powershell 5.1 but I haven`t tested, try at your own risk (I will be happy if you can test it properly)
+Windows 7 SP1 onwards can work if you have powershell 5.1 , try
+at your own risk (I would be happy if you can test it properly)

 To keep it clear, if you don't install powershell 5.1 or later: